Sabbatarianism: Theological background

-The Didache commands believers to "Gather together each Sunday, break bread and give thanks, first confessing your sins, that your sacrifice may be pure."
+The Didache is commonly said to command believers to "Gather together each Sunday, break bread and give thanks, first confessing your sins, that your sacrifice may be pure," but the Didache never commands believers to assemble on a specific day.
+Unlike Didache 8, which explicitly names fasting days (δευτέρα and πέμπτη), chapter 14 simply reads κατὰ κυριακὴν δὲ κυρίου, which in context refers to the Lord's Eucharist or "the Lord's Thanksgiving," not "the Lord's Day."
+Some scholars argue that translating it as "the Lord's Day" reflects later Christian usage at the time the manuscript was transmitted rather than the immediate context of the passage.
+This also fits other early evidence that many churches gathered on both the Sabbath and the first day of the week, making it unlikely that the Didache intended to prescribe only one day of assembly, but per the Lord's inspiration.
 It was upheld in the fourth century by the ancient Church of the East, as well as in the sixth century by the Celtic Churches.
 Gregory of Nyssa, a fourth century Church Father, implored the faithful to observe both the seventh-day Sabbath and the Lord's Day: "With what eyes do you regard the Lord's Day, you who have desecrated the Sabbath?
 Do you know that these two days are related, that if you wrong one of them, you will stumble against the other?"
 Nevertheless, Johann Lorenz von Mosheim stated that the practice of observing both the Hebrew Sabbath and the Lord's Day was principally observed in those congregations that were made up of Jewish converts to Christianity and gradually faded away; on the other hand, the observance of the Lord's Day was characteristic of all Christian assemblies.

 Differences between Jewish and Christian observance

 In distinguishing the observances performed on the Christian Sabbath from those performed on the Jewish Sabbath, Jonathan Edwards wrote:

 We are taught by Christ, that the doing of alms and showing of mercy are proper works for the Sabbath-day.
-When the Pharisees found fault with Christ for suffering his disciples to pluck the ears of corn, and eat on the Sabbath, Christ corrects them with that saying, “I will have mercy and not sacrifice;” Mat.
+When the Pharisees found fault with Christ for suffering his disciples to pluck the ears of corn, and eat on the Sabbath, Christ corrects them with that saying, "I will have mercy and not sacrifice;" Mat.
 12:7.
 And Christ teaches that works of mercy are proper to be done on the Sabbath, Luke 13:15, 16, and 14:5.